convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

 - First use shows three ordered automatic states: server initialization, a one-shot FullSync pull with visible progress, then local index preparation by executing and awaiting a real local catalog view.
-Use the supplied animation for each state and never leave synchronization active at 100/100.
+Use the supplied animation for each state, never leave synchronization active at 100/100, and remove the complete progress surface once the local index is ready.
 - A catalog screen starts at the shop root with exactly 14 unique top-level departments and lets the user descend through categories until products are reached.
 Do not render the same category more than once when it has several